Club Dredd: History

 The original Club Dredd was a nightclub located on Scout Tobias St., Quezon City, Philippines.
 The location had been a home for another rock venue called Red Rocks that had closed down.
 Club Dredd opened on 8 December 1990 and was founded by young rock musician Patrick Reidenbach and rock band manager Robbie Sunico.
 The club was named after their favorite comic book character, Judge Dredd.
 The two opened the club with a small amount of money.

 The club owners' concept was to provide a venue for budding Filipino rock musicians and the growing followers of the Pinoy rock scene.
 Club Dredd was not to be a venue for bands covering pop music.
-Club Dredd bolstered the 90's thrash metal & death metal (Genital Grinder, Death After Birth, Disinterment, Kabaong ni Kamatayan, Loads of Motherhood, Skychurch, COG, Cheese, End of Man, Rumblebelly, Disinterment, Mass Carnage, Apostate) scene in the Philippines.
+Club Dredd bolstered the 1990s thrash metal & death metal (Genital Grinder, Death After Birth, Disinterment, Kabaong ni Kamatayan, Loads of Motherhood, Skychurch, COG, Cheese, End of Man, Rumblebelly, Disinterment, Mass Carnage, Apostate) scene in the Philippines.

 Some of the country's most popular bands played at Club Dredd Timog.
 Regular performers included the Eraserheads, The Youth, Afterimage, Athena's Curse (later known as Alamid), Grace Nono, Joey Ayala, Bazurak (whose members eventually became part of Rivermaya), Color It Red, Parokya Ni Edgar, The Wuds, Razorback, Wolfgang, Half Life Half Death, and Advent Call.

 Club Dredd was beset by financial problems from its inception.
 After struggling to sustain the business, Reidenbach and Sunico finally decided to close Club Dredd in February 1993.
 Major record labels and radio stations including NU 107 and LA 105 were finally recognizing the potential of the music scene's growing following.

 In January 1994 Reidenbach opened the new and larger Club Dredd on E. de los Santos Avenue (EDSA), Cubao, Quezon City.
 With better planning and more professional management, this club flourished until mid-1998.

 Club Dredd on EDSA continued to foster new talent.
-Among the bands who were discovered while playing here were The Teeth, Datu's Tribe, Put3Ska, Tribal Fish, Sugar Hiccup, Greyhoundz, and Parokya ni Edgar.
+Among the bands who were discovered while playing here were The Teeth, Datu's Tribe, Put3Ska, Tribal Fish, Feet Like Fins, Sugar Hiccup, Greyhoundz, and Parokya ni Edgar.

 On 11 June 1998, right after NU 107's Independence Day Concert which featured the most popular bands at the time, Club Dredd closed down once again.